itsnotleilani/CharacterClassification/README.md

 - Analyze both the dialogue and narration surrounding characters

 ## Progress
-- Took the average Valence, Arousal, and Dominance scores of characters to compare
+- Took the average Valence, Arousal, and Dominance scores of each character's dialogue to compare
+- Looked at trajectory of VAD scores over the course of the story for each character's dialogue

 ## Next Steps
+- Include narrative text for clustering the characters
 - Compare the difference in emotional trajectories for major, intermediate, and minor characters